LukaszSzmulkiewicz/CompetitionProgram/README.md

 ♦ Aggregation and collection
 ♦ Coupling and cohesion

-Implement a solution from an object oriented design using object oriented techniques.
+Solution from an object oriented design using object oriented techniques.
 Knowledge and/or Skills
 ♦ Declaring and initialising variables
 ♦ Using operators